Snowfall fell in Oberon and the Upper Blue Mountains on Tuesday 23 August, 2022

-- If you are delayed in snowy conditions, maintain a fresh air supply into the cabin of your car to stay alert.
+- If you are delayed in snowy conditions, maintain a fresh air supply in the cabin of your car to stay alert.

 - If you become stranded, keep your engine running and put your hazard lights on.

-It is wonderful that we live in such a beautiful part of the world like the Blue Mountains and get the chance to take our children to experience snow in our own backyard.
-You’ve got to be quick though or you’ll miss it!
-Like and Follow our Blue Mountains Mums Facebook Page because this is where we announce when Blue Mountains snow is expected.
+It is wonderful that we live in such a beautiful part of the world like the Blue Mountains to get the chance to take our children to experience snow.
+You’ve got to be quick though, or you’ll miss it!